melon-dog/wayback/README.md

 > [!WARNING]
 > URLs archived with the Wayback Machine may take up to 12 hours to become fully indexed and discoverable.

-# Main classes:
-- WayBackStatus: Represents the status of an archiving job.
-- WayBackSave: Represents the response when requesting to archive a URL.
-- WayBack: Main class to interact with the Wayback Machine API.

 # Functions
 ## save
 The `save( )` function accepts several optional parameters to customize the capture process: